The Bedroom Tax U-turn is about dire Lib Dem poll ratings, not principles.

 What’s the worst thing the coalition has done?
 The Bedroom Tax, say the public.
 What can we do about our worst poll ratings for almost 15 years? asks Danny Alexander.
 We can say something about the Bedroom Tax, says Nick Clegg.

-This is about poll, not principles.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+This is about poll, not principles.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.